ethhub-io/ethhub/built-on-ethereum/open-finance/0xProtocol.md

 ### 0x protocol overview

-In 0x protocol, orders are transported off-chain over any arbitrary medium, massively reducing gas costs and reducing blockchain bloat.
+In 0x Protocol, orders are transported off-chain over any arbitrary medium, massively reducing gas costs and reducing blockchain bloat.
 Relayers help broadcast orders and collect a fee each time they facilitate a trade.
 Anyone can build a relayer.

 The simplest example of a Relayer is a website allowing users to create, discover and fill orders.
 The Relayer must build out a UI and host a backend database to provide this functionality.